July 31, 2015: Volume 14 Number 13

 Keith Waldron, NYS IPM

-*Walk fields to check general field condition, weed issues
+*Walk fields to check general field condition, weed, vertebrate and other issues

-*Watch for crop maturity, stand assessments, weed escapes, lodging issues
+*Watch for crop maturity, stand assessments, weed escapes, nutrient deficiencies, lodging issues

 *Evaluate established legume stands for approximate days until harvest